Anti-bullying and harassment procedure

 After making a report

-This could be the Safeguarding team or the Complaints and Compliance team.
-If the bullying or harassment relates to a protected characteristic, as explained in our Equality and diversity policy, the Inclusion and Diversity team will be informed and may give advice on next steps.
+This could be the safeguarding team or the complaints and compliance team.
+If the bullying or harassment relates to a protected characteristic, as explained in our equality and diversity policy, the inclusion team will be informed and may give advice on next steps.

 Once the concern has been passed to the right team, they’ll contact the person who reported it to get more information and give them details about what will happen next.
-This should happen within 5-7 working days.
+This should happen within 5 to 7 working days.

-If you have reported an incident that you witnessed, but were not involved in, we might need to get consent from the person experiencing the bullying or harassment before Girlguiding can look into it.
+If you have reported an incident that you witnessed, but weren't involved in, we might need to get consent from the person experiencing the bullying or harassment before Girlguiding can look into it.

 What about inappropriate behaviour that doesn’t fit the definition of bullying or harassment?

 Some conflict you see or experience won't fit the definitions of bullying or harassment, for example, if it's accidental or unintentional.
 This kind of conflict is known as relational conflict.
 It can be sparked by a clash of personalities or by a build-up of incidents that cause tension.
 It can be distressing for those involved, but in a lot of cases relational conflict can be resolved locally, with active listening and honest conversation.